johnspray74/ALAExample/README.md

 The constructor in Application.cs instantiates classes in the *DomainAbstractions* folder.
 It configures them with any details from inside the boxes on the diagram via constructor parameters or properties.
 Then it wires them together using interfaces in the *ProgrammingParadigms* folder.
 When a pair of objects is wired, one object has a field of the type of the interface and the other implements the interface.
 On both instances these are called ports.

 The wiring is done by a *WireTo* operator, which is an extension method in the *Libraries* folder.
 WireTo uses reflection to find matching ports.
 It then assigns the second object, casted as the interface, to the field in the first object.
 This is like dependency injection without using constructor parameters or setters.
 The dependency injection is directed by the diagram.
-We say *like* dependeny injection, because they are not really dependencies.
-The domain abstractions do not have dependencies on each other in any way, not even a abstract base class or an API like interface that can have multiple implementations.
+We say *like* dependency injection, because they are not really dependencies.
+The domain abstractions do not have dependencies on each other in any way, not even an abstract base class or an API like interface that can have multiple implementations.
 They only depend on their own ports.
 The actual dependency is on an abstract interface which we think of as at the abstraction level of a programming paradigm.

 Once all the instances of domain abstractions are wired according to the diagram, they can communicate at run-time because they have ordinary fields with references to each other.
 For example IDataflow<T> is used everywhere that a piece of data needs to be pushed from one instance to another in the diagram.
 One example is the wire connecting the instance of a SaveFileBrowser to the instance of a CSVFileReaderWriter.
 When the SaveFileBrowser has the filepath from the user, it pushes it out via its port called simply "output", which has type IDataflow<string>.
 It arrives at the CSVFileReaderWriter because CSVFileReaderWriter implements IDataflow<string> as its port.